supreme-gg-gg/instagram-cli/README.md

 The chat interface is the main feature of this package.
 It allows you to interact with your Instagram chats in a terminal-based interface.

-In the chat list page, use arrow keys + Enter to select a chat.
+In the chat list page, use arrow keys (or 'j', 'k') + Enter to select a chat.
 You can also search for user by username using @user_name + Enter.

+> [!NOTE]
+> Chat commands (prefixed with `:`) are NOT available in the chat menu page.
+You must enter a chat to use chat commands.

+After entering the chat page, you can type messages as usual and send them with Enter.
+You can also use chat commands to supercharge your chat experience.

 > [!TIP]
 > Press Enter in the middle of a message to insert a line break, and at the very end to send it.